Lithium iron phosphate battery: Comparison with other battery types

-The LFP battery uses a lithium-ion-derived chemistry and shares many advantages and disadvantages with other lithium-ion battery chemistries.
+LFP batteries use a lithium-ion-derived chemistry and share many of the advantages and disadvantages of other lithium-ion chemistries.
 However, there are significant differences.

 Resource availability

 Iron and phosphates are very common in the Earth's crust.
 LFP contains neither nickel nor cobalt, both of which are supply-constrained and expensive.
 As with lithium, human rights and environmental concerns have been raised concerning the use of cobalt.
 Environmental concerns have also been raised regarding the extraction of nickel.

 Cost

-A 2020 report published by the Department of Energy compared the costs of large scale energy storage systems built with LFP vs NMC.
-It found that the cost per kWh of LFP batteries was about 6% less than NMC, and it projected that the LFP cells would last about 67% longer (more cycles).
-Because of differences between the cell's characteristics, the cost of some other components of the storage system would be somewhat higher for LFP, but on balance it still remains less costly per kWh than NMC.
+A 2020 report published by the Department of Energy compared the costs of large-scale energy storage systems built with LFP vs NMC.
+It found that the price per kWh of LFP batteries was about 6% lower than that of NMC batteries, and it projected that LFP cells would last about 67% longer (i.e., more cycles).
+Because of differences between the cell's characteristics, the cost of some other components of the storage system would be somewhat higher for LFP, but on balance it remains less costly per kWh than NMC.

 In 2020, the lowest reported LFP cell prices were $80/kWh (12.5 Wh/$) with an average price of $137/kWh, while in 2023 the average price had dropped to $100/kWh.

 By early 2024, VDA-sized LFP cells were available for less than RMB 0.5/Wh ($/kWh), while Chinese automaker Leapmotor stated it buys LFP cells at RMB 0.4/Wh ($/kWh) and believe they could drop to RMB 0.32/Wh ($/kWh).
 By mid 2024, assembled LFP batteries were available to consumers in the US for around $115/kWh.